 We’ve met so many motorhomers who strap their surfboards to the roof, their push bikes to the back or tow motorbikes like we do.

 We also have an inflatable kayak and a paddleboard so we can explore places as we travel.
 Motorhoming is great for allowing you to enjoy your hobbies and travel to areas where you can enjoy them at their best, wherever that might be.

 It’s WAY more comfortable than a plane

 For anyone over 5’7, flying is no longer fun unless you can afford Business Class.
 I’m 5’11 and being cramped into those little seats for hours makes me miserable- even if the holiday is worth it.

 You can park anywhere (as long as it’s legal of course!)

 Want to park by that pretty river?
 Or camp next to the lake?
 There’s a high chance there’s going to be somewhere you can.
 Want to park in the middle of a city?

+So, is it worth Buying a Motorhome?
+Yes!
 Motorhoming works for EVERYONE

 We’ve met some awesome people of all ages and backgrounds on our travels and it’s our favourite thing about motorhome travel.
 Some of our favourite evenings have been spent around a fire, sharing a beer or 6 with our neighbours for the night and putting the world to rights.